-The language in this section has been revised from that contained in the MOA between the City and the Association effective December 1, 2007-June 30, 2009 for the purposes of administrative clarification, and does not represent a change in benefits provided.
+This section does not apply to any Eligible Employee electing the Alternate Retiree Medical Benefit option in Section 7.19-3.
+The language in this section has been revised from that contained in the previous MOAs between the City and the Association for the purposes of administrative clarification, and does not represent a change in benefits provided.
 Retiree insurance contribution formulas will be maintained at the same level as provided at the time of retirement.